AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 1. In the **[!UICONTROL Data preload]** section, the two options below are selected by default:

-    * The **[!UICONTROL Pre-fill with the data referenced in the form]** option lets you automatically preload the data that matches input and merge fields in the form.
+    * When the **[!UICONTROL Pre-fill with the data referenced in the form]** option is selected, if the visitor of the landing page matches a profile from the database, the profile's information is automatically preloaded in the form.
+The user just has to fill in the missing fields, and update the existing values if needed.
+This allows to merge data for existing profiles instead of creating duplicates.

     * The **[!UICONTROL Skip preloading if no ID]** option must be selected if you do not wish to update profiles.
 In this case, each profile entered will be added to the database after approval of the form.
 This option is used, for example, when the form is posted on a website.